-3. Plan, write, revise, and edit short documents and messages that are organized, complete, and tailored to specific audiences.
+- 3. Plan, write, revise, and edit short documents and messages that are organized, complete, and tailored to specific audiences. - iii.
+Incorporate elements of business writing style

 Among the most important skills in communication is to adjust your style according to the audience to meet their needs as well as your own.
 You would speak differently to a customer or manager compared with how you would to a long-time co-worker who has also become a friend.
 In each case, these audiences have certain expectations about your style of communication, and you must meet those expectations to be respected and maintain good relations.
 This section reviews those style choices and focuses especially on the six major characteristics of good writing common to both formal and casual writing.